celer-pkg/celer/docs/en-US/cmd_update.md

 # Update command

-&emsp;&emsp;The celer update command synchronizes local repositories with their remote counterparts, ensuring you have the latest package configurations and build definitions.
+&emsp;&emsp;The update command synchronizes local repositories with their remote counterparts, ensuring you have the latest package configurations and build definitions.
 It supports targeted updates for different repository types.

 ## Command Syntax